wilberquito/Thesis/Code/vicorobot/README.md

 # Vicorobot model

+Distribuible module of vicorobot.

-To install this package to the environment
+To install this package to the environment:

 ```python
 pip install .